 The Ancient Egyptians placed pieces or entire stalks (including panicles) of cane canary grass in their grave garlands.

-Pedanius Dioscorides, the 1st century Greek botanist, described it and referred to it as phalaridos, which may have been Phalaris arundinacea or another species such as Phalaris aquatica or Phalaris canariensis.
+Pedanius Dioscorides, the 1st-century Greek botanist, described it and referred to it as phalaridos, which may have been Phalaris arundinacea or another species such as Phalaris aquatica or Phalaris canariensis.
 He used it to treat bladder disorders.

-The psychoactivity of the plant and the fact that it contains psychoactive substances was discovered many centuries later in studies done for agricultural purposes.
+The psychoactivity of the plant and the fact that it contains psychoactive substances were discovered many centuries later in studies done for agricultural purposes.
 (Nowadays, the grass is used as a source of fiber for the paper industry, as well as a hay crop.)

 Constituents